 Transaction monitoring software helps financial institutions automatically spot suspicious transactions, such as high-value cash deposits or unusual account activity.
-It is a key part of the AML – anti-money laundering – process, which is heavily regulated by government bodies.
+It is a key part of the AML fraud detection – anti-money laundering – process, which is heavily regulated by government bodies.

 How Does Transaction Monitoring Software Work?